jsmith1031/blacksburgwinelab.com/README.md

 * Phone Number is missing
 * Reservating needs to be connected to POS API
 * Add social links in navbar
+* Move reservation contstraints from front end Javascript to backend API